Purple Star status cements Dennis O’Brien Elementary’s commitment to Military students

 |0

-This work, Purple Star status cements Dennis O’Brien Elementary’s commitment to Military students [Image 2 of 2], by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Purple Star status cements Dennis O’Brien Elementary’s commitment to Military students, by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Purple Star status cements Dennis O’Brien Elementary’s commitment to Military students